GestureDiffuCLIP: Gesture Diffusion Model with CLIP Latents: Gesture-Transcript Joint Embeddings

 \subsection{Architecture}

 As shown in \fig\ref{fig:gesture-transcript_embedding_learning}, we train two encoders, a gesture encoder $\mathcal{E}_G$ and a transcript encoder $\mathcal{E}_T$, to map the gesture motion and speech transcripts into the shared embedding space respectively.
 Both the encoders process the input speech in sentences.
 The speech transcripts are tokenized using the {T5 tokenizer \cite{xue2021mt5}} and temporally associated with the audio using the {Montreal Forced Aligner (MFA) \cite{mcauliffe2017mfa}}.
 This procedure also aligns the transcripts with the gestures.
-The speech data is then segmented into sentences based on the transcripts.
-Then we compute
+The speech data is subsequently segmented into sentences based on the transcripts.
+Following this, we compute: